jamen/js-packages/packages/etmo/readme.md

 └── .emacs.d
 ```

+You can install separate Atom and Emacs packages, but it breaks continuity.

 ### Uninstall and Reinstall

-To uninstall (or reinstall) atomacs run:
+To uninstall (or reinstall) run:

 ```sh
 # Uninstall atomacs